Benefits of Espresso | is it good for you?

 Many studies have suggested that this positive effect is due to the presence of helpful compounds, that are believed to possess cancer-fighting properties that may help prevent tumor development and growth.

-According to a study published in National library of Medicine
+According to a study published in the National Library of Medicine

 A significant number of studies suggest that coffee consumption reduces cancer risk.
 This beneficial effect is usually ascribed to the presence of polyphenolic antioxidants and anti-inflammatory agents, including caffeine, cafestol, kahweol, and chlorogenic acids.